 The task force noted the prevalence of anxiety appears to decrease with age and adults ages 65-74 years old appear to be at the lowest risk.

 Anxiety disorders are common.
-About 40% of women and 26% of men in the United States have experienced clinical anxiety at some point in their lives.
+About 40 percent of women and 26 percent of men in the United States have experienced clinical anxiety at some point in their lives.

 Anxiety can affect your diabetes health

 If you live with diabetes, your primary care provider or diabetes management team should be having ongoing conversations with you about mental health, including anxiety.

 People with diabetes are 20 percent more likely to experience anxiety than people without diabetes.
 Not only is it very common in people with diabetes, but it also likely goes undiagnosed and untreated.

 Left untreated, the impact anxiety can have on a person’s diabetes health includes:

 - Feeling overly burdened by your symptoms (blood sugar fluctuations, etc.)

 - Higher risk for developing complications (neuropathy, retinopathy, etc.)

 People with diabetes experience mental health conditions at higher rates than the general population.